-(Note: Bob and Gregg Vanourek co-authored this blog with By Dr. Dan Sweeney, Director of the Institute for Enterprise Ethics at the University of Denver)
+(Note: Bob and Gregg Vanourek co-authored this blog with Dr. Dan Sweeney, former Director of the Institute for Enterprise Ethics at the University of Denver)

 He worked at J&J for 40 years and died on September 28, 2012 at the age of 87.
 We will miss his presence, showing us the way, and encouraging us to be better than we thought we could be.